ManyaEleti/UMBC-DATA606-Capstone/Docs/proposal.md

 **Which variables/columns may be selected as features/predictors for your ML models?**
 - The model will use information such as a **customer’s credit limit**, **monthly bill amounts**, **payment amounts** and **repayment history**.
 - These variables will be transformed into meaningful features that reflect how customers use and repay credit over time.
-- The target variable will not be used as an input feature.
+- The target is excluded from predictor construction